“Your Lake District wedding story, told beautifully”

 Beautiful, luxury creative documentary wedding photography, showcasing the landscape of the Lake District

+Hi, I’m Lake District wedding photographer Robin Goodlad.
 With stunning fells and mountains, and deep calm lakes, the English Lake District is the perfect location for your wedding, especially if the landscape means a lot to you as a couple.
-My name is Robin, and I am a professional wedding photographer with over 15 years experience photographing weddings, photographed in a predominantly documentary style, seamlessly combined with beautiful portraits of you as a couple in the Lake District landscape.
+Shooting in a predominantly documentary style, seamlessly combined with beautiful portraits of you as a couple in the Lake District landscape.
 This is wedding photography for this who love the outdoors and photography but who don’t like posing, photographs with a luxurious yet timelessly elegant feel, built upon years of experience as a wedding photographer, working all across the UK, as well as within the Lake District of Cumbria.
 To see a broader selection of my work, please have a good look through my wedding portfolio or have a look at my latest work on Instagram.

 I was raised in Cumbria, and have a base in the beautiful village of Beetham in the South of the Lakes. the Lakes will always be home, and always be a big part of me.
 My favourite place to be is amongst the Lakeland fells, and to wander around the lakes, tarns and meres, always with a camera in hand!
 I even keep a flock of Herdwick sheep, the hardy queens of the fells, as a reminder of home.
 Just like the sheep, I am ‘hefted’ to, or belong in the landscape.
 Before becoming a wedding photographer, I worked as a mountaineering instructor and fell walking guide in the Lake District, so I know the place like the back of my hand in all weather, how the sun tracks, how the light falls, and how to best incorporate the landscape in to your wedding photography, and to make the most of whatever the Cumbrian weather might throw our way.
 As an accomplished landscape photographer in my spare time as well, I will know the most stunning backdrops and locations closest to your Lake District wedding venue, for some epic backgrounds, as well as to give you a little time out on your wedding day together to just soak up the majesty and splendour of the Lakes.
 With my knowledge and experience I can help you plan how to get the most out of your wedding day in the Lakes.